atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/how-indexing-works.md

 #### **Creating Non-Clustered Databases(PostgreSQL)**

-To create an index to sort our friends’ names alphabetically:
+To create an index to sort our friends' names alphabetically:

 ```sql
 CREATE INDEX friends_name_asc ON friends(name ASC);